About Lisa Ventura

 During the earlier part of Lisa’s career and before she entered the cyber security industry in 2009 Lisa worked with leading TV and Radio Personality Chris Tarrant at his management company.
 She oversaw Chris’s involvement in “Who Wants to be a Millionaire” where it was a huge hit in the UK, regularly beating “Eastenders” in the ratings, and it also went on to be a global phenomenon.

 Lisa was also involved in the launch of the Worcester Three Choirs Festival Fringe which first took place in 1999, and was the precursor to the now popular Worcester Festival.
-She was also the Founder and Festival Director of the Worcestershire Literary Festival in 2011, and in 2019 will be launching the a new festival for the county of Worcestershire, the Worcestershire Digital Festival.
+She was also the Founder and Festival Director of the Worcestershire Literary Festival in 2011, and will be launching the a new festival for the county of Worcestershire, the Worcestershire Digital Festival.
 Alongside this she will be launching a scheme to appoint a “Blogger In Residence” on a yearly basis in Worcestershire, as well as launching the first ever Worcestershire Digital Awards.